Liberty Stands Still: Plot

 When Victor, who is also having an affair, finds out that Liberty has been taken hostage, he is torn between protecting himself and allowing Liberty to be killed, or going to help her.
 At first, it seems that Joe, who is actually a former CIA agent, is using Liberty as bait to attract media attention, but then Joe guns down news reporter Bill Tollman (Jonathan Scarfe), who is also the son of a hawkish U.S. Senator.
 Joe expresses his belief that this act will cause the Senator to change his pro-gun stance.

 Joe calls Victor on his cell phone as Victor is finally acting on his choice to get out of town.
 While Joe is shaming Victor for leaving his wife to die, Victor suddenly recognizes the voice on the phone as someone he knows personally.
 Following the phone conversation, Victor orders his car to bring him to where his wife is.
 When Victor finally arrives on the scene, Joe calls him on his cell phone again, and Victor addresses Joe by the name Alex.
 They discuss the time they met in Colombia and how Alex had saved Victor’s life there.
 Victor also apologizes for having won a military medal under false pretenses for whatever transpired while they were in Colombia.
 Joe/Alex then shoots and kills Victor in front of Liberty.
 Alex then tells Liberty that it is all up to her now before informing her that a key to her shackles is hidden in a box, underneath the hot dog cart.
 Liberty retrieves the key and releases herself, and then she runs to Russell's dressing room.
 Together, they helplessly watch the timer on his bomb count down to zero.
 When the bomb does not explode, they realize that it was a fake.

 Meanwhile, a police SWAT team has figured out which building Joe is hiding in.
 Before they can get to Joe/Alex he shoots himself under the chin, and dies; but he has already forwarded Liberty's recorded confessions to several newspapers.

 Cast

 Music

 The techno score was produced and composed by Convertino, and orchestrated with sound design by Film Composer and Film Music Producer Robert Muzingo.

 Release

 Theatrical

 The film premiered at the Palm Springs International Film Festival on January 18, 2002, originally planned to have a worldwide theatrical release, but due to the film's critical reception, it was released direct-to-video in 2002.

 Reception

 Critical response

 The film has received mostly negative reviews; critics praised Snipes and Fiorentino's performances, but panned the overall premise.
 The film was panned by gun-rights supporters as being very anti-gun and portraying all firearm owners in a negative light.
-Many noted the film's similarities to Joel Schumacher's Phone Booth, another film released around the same time.
+Many noted the film's similarities to Joel Schumacher's Phone Booth, another film made around the same time but whose release was delayed due to the D.C. sniper attacks.

 On Rotten Tomatoes it has an approval rating of 20% based on reviews from 5 critics.